 If you claim treaty benefits that override or modify any provision of the Internal Revenue Code, and by claiming these benefits your tax is, or might be, reduced, you must attach a fully completed Form 8833 to your tax return.
 See below for the situations where you are not required to file Form 8833.

 You must file a U.S. tax return and Form 8833 if you claim the following treaty benefits.

-While these are the more common situations for which Form 8833 is required, see the publication for additional information.
+These are the more common situations for which Form 8833 is required.
+For additional provisions, see the Form 8833 instructions.

-Form 8833 is a fillable form which can be accessed and completed by following these steps:
+Form 8833 Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b) is a fillable form which can be accessed and completed by following these steps:

 Once the fillable form is completed, it will then become a part of the return and will be electronically filed and/or printed with the return.

 Per IRS Publication 901, U.S. Tax Treaties, starting on page 1: